Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 Here's where the FUD gets dangerous.
 Critics point to Substrate's known vulnerabilities as evidence of fundamental flaws.
 This is backwards thinking that serves centralized interests.

-The real security advantage: Substrate's modular, well-audited approach means issues get caught and fixed across the entire ecosystem.
+The real security advantage is Substrate's modular, well-audited approach.
+Issues get caught and fixed across the entire ecosystem.
 When one project patches a vulnerability, all projects benefit from that knowledge.

 The Migration Trap